Do Pacifiers and Sippy Cups Cause Speech Delay?

 If your child is having difficulty learning to drink from a straw try using a Capri Sun or juice box to teach your child the concept of straw drinking.
 With a Capri Sun you can squeeze the juice up the straw to teach your child that this new tool is used for drinking.
 Before you know it your child will be suckling the straw and drinking on his/her own.
 The downfall with this approach is that you will have to hold the Capri Sun the whole time unless you are o.k. with juice everywhere.
 Another less messy method would be to use a honey bear with a reusable plastic straw.

 My favorite cups are the “Munchkin” cups (shown above), which are sold at stores like Wal-Mart or Costco.
-You can also get these from Amazon.com.
+You can also get them from Amazon.com.

 I like these cups the best because of the shape of the straw and the location of the anti-spill mechanism.
 The shape of the straw promotes good lip rounding which is beneficial for the /w/ and “oo” sounds.
 The anti-spill mechanism is located inside the cup rather than in the straw itself so when you begin cutting the straw down, which I’ll explain below, you won’t cut it off.